Configuration Profile Creation

 11. ESXI – Contains two (2) fields:

-1. Command Line Regex – list the processes that are monitored on the ESXI endpoint.
+1. Command Line Regex – list the processes monitored on the ESXI endpoint.
 This regex can include or exclude specific processes.
 The default is ‘inetd’ daemon.

 2. Enable Program Filter - If enabled, program filtering stops any executable from being launched if installed after the ZeroLock Agent.